 a. choose if they're going to get upset or not

 b. feel the way they've always wanted to about themselves

-c. feel as good as possible regardless of what happens
+c. feel as good as possible regardless of

 d. keep other people out of their heads